patelvandan4/Python-Based-Keylogger-Tool/README.md

 # Python-Based-Keylogger-Tool
 This Python keylogger records everything typed on a keyboard.
 It works smoothly on different operating systems, making it easy to use.
 You can use it to monitor your own computer for security reasons or to understand how keyloggers work.
 # Key Features:
-1.Works on Multiple Systems: Compatible with Windows, macOS, and Linux.
+Works on Multiple Systems: Compatible with Windows, macOS, and Linux.
-2.Runs Silently: Operates in the background without notifying the user.
+Runs Silently: Operates in the background without notifying the user.
-3.Customizable Logging: Choose to record specific keystrokes or all input.
+Customizable Logging: Choose to record specific keystrokes or all input.
-4.Easy to Set Up: Simple installation and configuration process.
+Easy to Set Up: Simple installation and configuration process.

 # How to Get Started:
 Clone the repository and follow the setup steps in the README file.
 Always use this tool ethically and follow legal guidelines.